mojomast/voice-rag-devplan-assistant/docs/DEVPLANNING_SETUP.md

 # Development Planning Feature – Phases 1 & 2 Setup

-This guide summarises the delivered capabilities for the development planning stack (backend agent + Streamlit UI baseline) and how to run, configure, and test them.
-Consult `dev-planning-roadmap.md` for the in-progress Phase 3 backlog and future phases.
+This guide summarises the delivered capabilities for the development planning stack (backend agent + Streamlit UI) and how to run, configure, and test them.
+Consult `nextphase.md` for the Phase 4 validation checklist and `dev-planning-roadmap.md` for future phases.

-> **Last updated:** 2025-09-30 — Phases 1 & 2 are complete; Phase 3 frontend polish and collaboration tooling are underway.
+> **Last updated:** 2025-09-30 — Phases 1-3 are complete; Phase 4 RAG integration is feature-complete with validation/documentation polish in flight.

 ## ✅ Delivered Capabilities